fede183/notes/NotesAWS.md

 Next, suppose that a member of your companys development team is building an application and needs more information about their responsibility for complying with certain regulatory standards.
 You can advise them to access this information in AWS Artifact Reports.

 ## Customer Compliance Center

-The Customer Compliance Center(opens in a new tab) contains resources to help you learn more about AWS compliance.
+The Customer Compliance Center contains resources to help you learn more about AWS compliance.

 ## AWS Shield

-AWS Shield is a service that protects applications against DDoS attacks.
+Service that protects applications against DDoS attacks.
 AWS Shield provides two levels of protection: Standard and Advanced.

 ### AWS Shield Standard

-AWS Shield Standard automatically protects all AWS customers at no cost.
+Automatically protects all AWS customers at no cost.
 It protects your AWS resources from the most common, frequently occurring types of DDoS attacks.

 ### AWS Shield Advanced

-AWS Shield Advanced is a paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.
+Paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.

 ## AWS Key Management Service (AWS KMS)

 The coffee shop has many items, such as coffee machines, pastries, money in the cash registers, and so on.
 You can think of these items as data.

 ## AWS WAF

-AWS WAF(opens in a new tab) is a web application firewall that lets you monitor network requests that come into your web applications.
+Web application firewall that lets you monitor network requests that come into your web applications.

 ## Amazon Inspector

 Suppose that the developers at the coffee shop are developing and testing a new ordering application.
 They want to make sure that they are designing the application in accordance with security best practices.

 ## Amazon GuardDuty

-Amazon GuardDuty(opens in a new tab) is a service that provides intelligent threat detection for your AWS infrastructure and resources.
+Service that provides intelligent threat detection for your AWS infrastructure and resources.
 It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.

 # Monitoring And Analytics

 ## Amazon CloudWatch

-Amazon CloudWatch(opens in a new tab) is a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
+Web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.

 ## CloudWatch alarms

-With CloudWatch, you can create alarms(opens in a new tab) that automatically perform actions if the value of your metric has gone above or below a predefined threshold.
+You can create alarms that automatically perform actions if the value of your metric has gone above or below a predefined threshold.

 ## CloudWatch dashboard

-The CloudWatch dashboard(opens in a new tab) feature enables you to access all the metrics for your resources from a single location.
+Enables you to access all the metrics for your resources from a single location.

 ## AWS CloudTrail

-AWS CloudTrail(opens in a new tab) records API calls for your account.
+Records API calls for your account.
 The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more.
 You can think of CloudTrail as a trail of breadcrumbs (or a log of actions) that someone has left behind them.

 ## CloudTrail Insights

-Within CloudTrail, you can also enable CloudTrail Insights(opens in a new tab).
+You can also enable CloudTrail Insights.
 This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account.

 ## AWS Trusted Advisor

-AWS Trusted Advisor(opens in a new tab) is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
+Web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

 ## AWS Trusted Advisor dashboard

 When you access the Trusted Advisor dashboard on the AWS Management Console, you can review completed checks for cost optimization, performance, security, fault tolerance, and service limits.

 # Pricing

 ## AWS Free Tier

-The AWS Free Tier(opens in a new tab) enables you to begin using certain services without having to worry about incurring costs for the specified period.
+Enables you to begin using certain services without having to worry about incurring costs for the specified period.

 Three types of offers are available:
 - Always Free